Consumer-Friendly Overview of Escitalopram Escitalopram is a prescription medicine used to treat depression and anxiety disorders. It belongs to a group of medications called SSRIs, which work by helping balance certain chemicals in your brain that affect your mood and emotions. Your doctor might pr

 Source: FDA Adverse Event Reporting System (FAERS).
 Voluntary reports do not establish causation.

-Check interactions with escitalopram:
+Check interactions with Escitalopram:

 SafeCheck provides drug interaction information from FDA-approved product labeling (openFDA).
 This is for informational purposes only and is not medical advice.
 Always consult your healthcare provider before making medication decisions.